 (ALSO CALLED “JUVENILE CELLULITIS” OR

 Despite the extreme inflammation and secondary infections the heart of treatment for this condition is immune-suppression.
-High doses of corticosteroids such as prednisone are needed as this condition appears to be an immune-mediated disease.
+High doses of corticosteroids such as prednisone are needed as this condition is an immune-mediated disease and no specific underlying cause has been identified.
 In other words, the immune system of the puppy is acting excessively and inappropriately and it must be subdued.
 Antibiotics may be needed for the secondary infections but antibiotics alone will not treat this condition.
 Once suppression of the overly active immune system occurs, improvement is usually rapid.

 Puppies with strangles have a fairly characteristic appearance and are usually diagnosed on that basis.
 That said, because the treatment involves suppression of the immune system, it is best to rule out conditions that might look similar but for which immune suppression would be inappropriate.
 Generalized demodectic mange, an infection involving mange mites, also has a facial orientation and can look similar to juvenile cellulitis.
 Skin scrapes can be performed to check for the presence of mites.
 A skin biopsy should settle any questions about what condition is present.